Skip site navigation (1)Skip section navigation (2)

 /boot/kernel/kernel

-extracting the version, machine and ostype symbols from the
+tracting the version, machine and ostype symbols from the kernel

 /boot/gptboot